W.E. Connect: West End Community Hub Renewal Plan

 How will the new envisioned spaces cater to the existing and growing youth population, and in particular pre-teens and teens of the area who need safe spaces available to hang out with friends (outside of school hours)?

-TMM asked about 1 year ago
+TMM asked over 1 year ago

 Thank you for this feedback.
 We have heard from community that youth spaces are needed, and therefore dedicated spaces that can primarily be used after school, including drop-in, informal, and for structured social and recreational activities for youth are being explored for the future West End Community Hub.
 These spaces are envisioned to be located outside of the high school and available to youth outside of school hours.
 In Spring 2023, project partners will share options with the community for how spaces of the future Hub will take shape and we appreciate any additional feedback you have on youth spaces at this time.